The Wisconsin Department of Health Services is working to reduce the impact of mental illnesses on Wisconsin’s citizens and communities.

 Everyone has mental health

 Like physical health, a person's mental health may be good or may need attention.
 Mental illnesses are common and treatable.
-Recovery is possible at all stages of mental illness, but early action makes it easier to get better.
+Recovery is possible at all stages of a mental illness.

 Information on mental illnesses

 31 tips to boost mental health during May is Mental Health Month

 - Get enough sleep